Burnham Park (Chicago)

-In the early 20th century, Chicago businessman A. Montgomery Ward advocated that the lakefront must be publicly accessible, and remain "forever open, clear and free", lest the city descend into the squalor typical of American cities of the time, with buildings and heavy industry destroying any chance for beauty.
-Ward's influence lead to the protection of the lake shore parks system and to this day, the city's lakefront is open from the former city limits at Hollywood Ave (5700N) down to the former steel mills near Rainbow Beach (7700S).

 Location

 McFetridge Drive is the boundary between Grant Park and Burnham Park.
 Beginning with Northerly Island and the 14th Street Beach, and enclosing Burnham Harbor and its public marina, the park runs in a narrow strip past Soldier Field and McCormick Place, both of which disrupt Burnham's original plan, south to 56th street.
 From North to South, the park runs through the communities of Near South, Douglas, Oakland, Kenwood and Hyde Park.

 The park lies mostly between Lake Shore Drive and Lake Michigan, but it crosses the drive and abuts the Illinois Central Railroad tracks in places.
 There is a beach at 31st Street, a skatepark at 34th Street, a stone beach at 49th Street, and a model boat pond at 51st Street in Hyde Park.
 The park ends with a flourish at Promontory Point at 55th Street.
 Footbridges and underpasses provide access to the park over the barriers of the train tracks and Lake Shore Drive.
 A 6 mi section of the Chicago Lakefront Trail bicycle and jogging path runs the length of the park.